OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 operating systems.

-One particular such challenge, which has dogged the SageMath project practically since its incept, is getting a fully working port of Sage on Windows (and by extension this would mean working Windows versions of all the CAS's and other software Sage depends on, such as GAP, Singular, etc.)
+One particular such challenge, which has dogged the SageMath project practically since its inception, is getting a fully working port of Sage on Windows (and by extension this would mean working Windows versions of all the CAS's and other software Sage depends on, such as GAP, Singular, etc.)